mainsail-crew/MainsailOS/docs/configuration.md

 This works for any section (including gcode macros) and any parameter.
 You only need to override the parts you're interested in.
 Imagine that each `[include]` section is simply replaced by the contents of the included file.
 You can have the same section defined multiple times, they will all get merged by klipper when it reads the config, with the last parameters taking precedence.
 This makes for a super powerful way to build your config!
 Refer to the [klipper config reference](https://www.klipper3d.org/Config_Reference.html) for all the cool things you can do.

-## Finalizing

-You'll need to adjust your endstop and probe z-offset before printing and be sure to run

 ## Tuning

 When you've verified that everything works, and you have your [slicer configured](slicers.md) to use the `START_PRINT` and `END_PRINT` macros, you can now start tuning.
 Refer to the klipper documentation for [PID Tuning](https://www.klipper3d.org/Config_checks.html#calibrate-pid-settings), [Pressure Advance tuning](https://www.klipper3d.org/Pressure_Advance.html), [manual Input Shaper calibration](https://www.klipper3d.org/Resonance_Compensation.html) or [automatic Input Shaper calibration via an ADXL345](https://www.klipper3d.org/Measuring_Resonances.html), and [Skew Correction](https://www.klipper3d.org/skew_correction.html) respectively.